Kid Icarus redesign project

 Foreword

 I still remember when Kid Icarus came out, along with Zelda and Metroid.
-Although Kid Icarus was rather linear (a sausage-string game), it still had a great atmosphere rivaling the two sister games.
-I always wanted to take that atmosphere and inject it into a balloon (Zelda and Metroid were more balloon games than sausage string games.).
+Although Kid Icarus was rather linear, it still had a great atmosphere rivaling the two sister games.
+I always wanted to take that world and inject it into a more open exploration type of game, but that's what I want to do with all games.

 Monsters

-I'm trying to anthro things a bit here, kind of how the turtles from SMB1 became more anthro in SMW, walking on their hind legs, freeing up the arms.
-Examples of this are Shulm ('shroom) and Daphne (flower).
-I always thought that the eye of the Kobil looked like a nose.. so I deviated from the cyclop theme there, even though the nice instruction booklet illustrations used the eye approach.
+I'm trying to anthro things up a bit here, kind of how the turtles from SMB1 became more human in SMW, walking on their hind legs, freeing up the arms for gesture and tool use.
+My examples of this are Shulm ('shroom) and Daphne (flower).
+I always thought that the eye of the Kobil looked like a nose... so I deviated from the cyclop theme there, even though the nice instruction booklet illustrations used the eye approach.
 Generally I go with the look of the sprite since that's what everyone been seeing so much of.
 I'm not sure about the relative scale of things yet.
 I could probably extrapolate these designs into neat Light-Medium-Heavy types to provide more coverage.
 Fore example, the Kobils came in blue and red, so there could be a larger red elite Kobil.
 The larger enemies could also be less cute, and meet with the more mature humaniod character designs better.
+It appears adult humans might be 4 tiles high, whilst Pit is only 3.

 intermidiates Right: Examples of intermediate designs, interpolations, extrapolations... whatever.
 The color scheme used by the tougher version of the enemy could be used.
 Sizes could span from Cute, Mature up to Boss.
 So far I have drawn most of the Kid Icarus sprites at a cute scale ('Super deformed' or 'Chibi').